Skanyi/terraform-projects/eks/README.md

 ## Detailed Setup Steps.

 Creating EKS cluster falls under DevOps Engineer role and sometime it can be very common to create a cluster several times.
 In this article, I will share how I create EKS cluster using Terraform and Install ALB controller in the cluster.
 We will also create a sample application that will be exposed  using Application load balancer created with Ingress.

-Before we proceed and provision EKS Cluster using Terraform, there are a few commands or tools you need to have in the server where you will be creating the cluster from.

-    1. awscli - aws-cli/2.12.1 Python/3.11.3

-    2. go version go1.18.9 linux/amd64

-    3. Terraform v1.5.0

-    4. kubectl - Client Version: v1.23.17-eks

-    5. helm - v3.8.0

 ## Architecture